tiwarylab/TERP/README.md

 Note: -blackbox_prediction #prediction probabilites file for this step should be different from the one passed in step 3 because the neighborhood has been regenerated
 ```
-If you are using this repository for running Aib9 simulations, please cite the following paper:
+If you are using this repository, please cite the following paper:
 ```
 @article{mehdi2024thermodynamics,
   title={Thermodynamics-inspired explanations of artificial intelligence},